Hereditarily indecomposable continua as generic mathematical structures: Continua and crookedness

 \begin{remark} This general notion of crookedness for spaces was introduced by Krasinkie\-wicz and Minc~\cite{KM76}, \cite{KM77}.
-It follows from \cite[Theorem~3.4]{KM77} that a continuum (even compact Hausdorff space) is hereditarily indecomposable if and only if it is crooked.
+It follows from \cite[Theorem~3.4]{KM77} that a continuum (even a Hausdorff compactum) is hereditarily indecomposable if and only if it is crooked.
 The idea to consider crookedness of continuous maps comes from Maćkowiak~\cite{Mackowiak85}.

-In fact, Krasinkiewicz and Minc use a slightly different “strict” version of crookedness where the closed sets $A, B$ and well as the witnessing sets $F_A, F_B$ are required to be disjoint.
+In fact, Krasinkiewicz and Minc use a slightly different “strict” version of crookedness where the closed sets $A, B$ as well as the witnessing sets $F_A, F_B$ are required to be disjoint.
 The following lemmata show that in fact the definitions are equivalent.
-We have modified the definition since sometimes it is useful to consider non-disjoint pairs, e.g. in order to obtain a compact hyperspace for admissible closed pairs $\tuple{A, B}$.
+We have modified the definition since sometimes it is useful to consider non-disjoint pairs, e.g. in order to obtain a compact hyperspace for admissible closed pairs $\tuple{A, B}$. \end{remark}